 The Difference Between Interning at a Small Company vs. a Large Company

-At the larger companies, there were more people around but I didn’t necessarily have the opportunity to meet with them.
+Depending on the size of the company and how established their internship program is, the firm might treat interns to free lunches, executive lunch series speakers, intern mingling events, and more.
+At the larger companies, there were more people around but you may not necessarily have the opportunity to meet with them.

-Having both of these opportunities will balance out your resume and give you great experience at two different sized companies.
-Hopefully, at the end of the internships, you’ll be able to decide what size company you’d like to work in after college.
+Your earlier intern experience should help you land a pretty big name.
+Having both of these opportunities will balance out your resume and give you useful experience at two different-sized companies.
+Hopefully, by the end of your internships, you’ll have a better feel for the size and type of company you’d like to work in after college.